roshank07/Quiz_app/README.md

-# Projects

-Hi, This is my first Development project.
-It is a simple Quiz app which takes questions,options/correct answers from a client(one who wants to conduct the quiz) and provides a web interface for the candidate.
-It displays the score after submitting the quiz.

-Workflow:
+I am excited to share details about my inaugural development project, a simple Quiz app designed to streamline the quiz-conducting process.
+The application serves as an interface for both the client, who inputs questions and correct answers, and the candidates, who interact with the quiz and receive scores upon completion.

+Here's a brief overview of the workflow:

+Client Input:
-1.Client enters his/her questions along with the options and its correct answer in an excel file.
+The client enters questions, options, and correct answers into an Excel file.

-2.We will feed this excel file to pilot.py script.
-It will basically convert questions/options/answer(which is in excel) into JSON format.
+Data Transformation:
+A Python script (pilot.py) is employed to convert the Excel-based questions, options, and answers into a JSON format.

+JSON Processing:
+The resulting JSON file (question.json) is then utilized by a JavaScript file (quiz_app.js).

+Data Retrieval:
-3.question.json file which we obtained from previous step is fed to javascript file(quiz_app.js) 4.quiz_app file will fetch the question/options/answers and store it into an object variable.
+The JavaScript file (quiz_app.js) fetches the questions, options, and answers from the JSON file, storing them into an object variable.

+User Interface:
+A function is created to display questions, options, and answers in the browser, providing an interactive experience for candidates.

+Scoring System:
-5.Finally, we will create  functionto display questions/options/answer in the browser and also calculate the final score of the candidate.
-6.If the Candidate result is less than 40%, score will be displayed in red or else in green.
+The application calculates the final score of the candidate.
+If the result is less than 40%, the score is displayed in red; otherwise, it is displayed in green.

+Thanks!!!